 As always, I’ll present a brief buyer’s guide before I get into my product reviews so that you know what to expect.
 However, at this point, you may not even realize the many benefits of having a soft-close toilet seat.
 So before I get into the specifics, let’s talk about why you really should go with a soft-close toilet seat the next time you need one.

-Growing up, my family usually got cheap, plastic toilet seats.
-However, those kinds of products have certain flaws that you won’t have to deal with if you get a seat with a quality soft-close feature.
+Cheap, plastic toilet seats have certain flaws that you won’t have to deal with if you get a seat with a quality soft-close feature.

 Of course, the obvious solution is to get a more durable toilet seat.
 For example, sturdy, wooden ones are much less likely to crack under pressure — so to speak.
 Yet, even though toilet seats made of thicker materials are less likely to break than their thinner counterparts, they’re certainly not the perfect solution.
 Because thicker plastic is also heavier, such seats tend to crash down with a bang.

 As if all of these problems weren’t bad enough, some of these toilet seats can’t actually stay up on their own.
 In fact, they fall over fairly frequently.
 Even the cheap, thin, plastic ones we used to get would make a pretty loud snapping noise whenever they fell over.
 However, that’s nothing compared to the heavier wooden ones that may even damage the porcelain when they come crashing down.

 So has the advent of soft-close technology solved the problems we just talked about?
 I’d say so!
 With a soft-close toilet seat, you get to use strong and durable materials like thick plastic or wood.
 However, because the hinges are firmer than the ones that hold up regular toilet seats, soft-close lids don’t tip over as often.